20+ Stunning Vegetarian Appetizer Recipes for a Perfect Party

 3. Mix peppers, feta, basil, and olive oil

-4. Top each toast with mixture
+4. Top each toast with the mixture

 5. Drizzle with balsamic glaze